-Men or women who are permanent residents of Southend-on-Sea who have reached the state pensionable age of women.
-You can check when you will qualify by visiting the GOV.UK website and entering your date of birth into the calculator or contact Southend Borough Council Customer Service Centre on 01702-215003.
+Men or women who are permanent residents of Southend-on-Sea who have reached the state pensionable age.
+You can check when you will qualify by visiting the GOV.UK website and entering your date of birth into the calculator or contact Southend Borough Council Customer Service Centre on 01702 215003.

 - In addition we will require proof of your address dated within the last 3 months (unless stated otherwise below) alternatively tick the box on the application to confirm we can check your Council Tax records.
 Proof of address can be a Council Tax bill dated within the last 12 months, utility bill, rent book, bank statement or a benefit award dated within the last 12 months.

 - Also we will require proof of identity and date of birth, which can be a birth certificate, driving licence or passport.

 Please send photocopies only, do not send original documents as they cannot be returned and will be disposed of securely once the application has been processed.